AlexOrlek/ATCG/README.md

 ## 1.1 Input

 Sequences are provided in FASTA format, a flexibly-defined format comprising header lines (prefixed by ">") and sequences.
-Here, we follow the common convention where the header line is permitted to have two parts, separated by a space: the identifier and an optional comment after the first space.
-Information in the header identifier must be delineated using vertical bar(s) "|" and adhere to the format: `unit of analysis|subunit`.
-The `subunit` is only necessary when indicating affiliation of e.g. contigs with genomes, or of bacterial plasmids with bacterial isolates.
+Here, I follow the common convention where the header line is permitted to have two parts, separated by a space: the identifier and an optional comment after the first space.
+Information in the header identifier must be delineated using vertical bar(s) "|" and adhere to the format: `genome|contig`.
+The `contig` is only necessary for incomplete genome assemblies, to indicate affiliation of contigs with genomes.

 If comparing complete genomes, FASTA headers could be formatted as follows:<br>
 genome1 additional information provided after the first space<br>